obvonage/deved-platform/content/blog/en/integrate-simple-vonage-app-with-openai-api.md

 ---
-title: Integrate simple Vonage app with OpenAI API
+title: Integrate Simple Vonage App With OpenAI API
 description: The article will include workflow plus the simple app that uses Vonage Voice API and Message API to interact with 3d party Generative AI.
 In this case, I'll use image/text generation using OpenAI API.